marwantarek01/AWS-TF-2tierApp/README.md

 # Project Overview
 This project aims to develop scalable and secure AWS resources to deploy a two-tier application, utilizing Terraform for automated provisioning.
-The approach adheres to best practices in Terraform coding and architectural design principles
+The approach adheres to best practices in Terraform coding and architectural design principles.
 ## Table of Contents

 1. [ Architecture](#architecture)